-The B777-300ER aircraft are assumed to be capable of 330 minute ETOPS operation with the avionics and equipment necessary for that capability.
+The B777-300ER Aircraft are assumed to be capable of 330 minute ETOPS operation with the avionics and equipment necessary for that capability.
 They are also equipped with both overhead flight crew and cabin crew rest facilities and have a large aft cargo door.
-The 775,000 pound MTOW for the B777-300ER aircraft is the highest MTOW option available.
+The 775,000 pound MTOW on the B777-300ER Aircraft is the highest MTOW option available.

-The 787-9 aircraft are capable of 330 minute ETOPS operation with the avionics and equipment necessary for that capability and are equipped with both overhead flight crew and cabin crew rest facilities.
+The 787-9 aircraft are assumed to be capable of 330 minute ETOPS operation with the avionics and equipment necessary for that capability and are equipped with both overhead flight crew and cabin crew rest facilities.

-It is our considered opinion that the sight unseen base values as of 31 December 2017, in delivery date U.S. Dollars, are as follows in Table I subject to the assumptions, definitions, and disclaimers herein.
+It is our considered opinion that the sight unseen new base values as of 15 May 2016, in May 2016 and in delivery date U.S. Dollars, are as follows in Table I subject to the assumptions, definitions, and disclaimers herein.